What exposure to set digital camera

 When selecting the ISO, remember to consider your aperture and shutter speed settings.
 Higher ISO values can help you achieve faster shutter speeds in low light, but be mindful of the trade-off with increased noise.
 Experiment with different combinations to find the right balance for your desired shot.

-See also How to photograph coins with digital camera
+See also Best multi shot digital camera

 Using Exposure Compensation